zzzprojects/EntityFramework-Classic/docs/pages/features/soft-delete.md

 ## Getting Started

 ### Default Interface
-You can use the default soft delete by inheriting the IEFSoftDelete interface.
+You can use the default soft delete by inheriting the 'IEFSoftDelete' interface.

 ```csharp
 public class SoftDeleteEntity : IEFSoftDelete